top of page

 1 tbsp vegetable oil

 Remove the meat from the refrigerator a few hours before cooking.
 Insert the thyme sprigs between the meat and the bone and rub with the remaining seasonings.
-Wait to add the oil until just before the roast goes into the oven.
-Place the roast in a shallow pan and cover the meat loosely and set it in a cool spot in the kitchen.
+Add the oil until just before the roast goes into the oven.
+Place the roast in a shallow pan, cover the meat loosely, and set it in a cool spot in the kitchen.

-Because the meat is being cooked on its own rack of bones it does not need to be placed on a rack unless you are using a deeper roasting pan.
-Remember when cooking in Convection it’s important to elevate the meat to allow the heated air to circulate around the food.
+Because the meat is being cooked on its rack of bones, it only needs to be placed on a rack if you use a deeper roasting pan.
+Remember, when cooking in Convection, it’s important to elevate the meat to allow the heated air to circulate around the food.

 Heat the oven in the Convection Roast or Convection Bake mode to 325 degrees.
-Brush the meat with the vegetable oil, insert the oven meat probe or a wireless meat probe into the meat on the diagonal making sure it doesn’t touch the bone and place it into the oven.
+Brush the meat with vegetable oil, insert the oven meat probe or a wireless meat probe into the meat on the diagonal, making sure it doesn’t touch the bone, and place it into the oven.

 Slow roasted tomatoes bread olive oil